nextgis/docs_ngweb/source/layers.rst

    Basemap description

-On the "Basemap" must be given the URL-address of the TMS service (:numref:`ngweb_admin_basemap_param`).
-There are two ways to specify it:
+In the “Basemap” tab you must enter the URL-address of the TMS service (:numref:`ngweb_admin_basemap_param`).
+There are two ways to do so:

-* Use options from `QMS <https://qms.nextgis.com/>`_.
-If this flag is set then you need to find the required service in the search bar.
+* Use the search bar to find a map in the `QuickMapServices catalog <https://qms.nextgis.com/>`_.
+After a map is selected,  URL field will be filled in automatically and option “Use options from QMS” will be activated.
 * Enter the address manually.
 Works if the QMS flag is unchecked.

 .. figure:: _static/ngweb_admin_basemap_param_eng.png